Boyle-Lab/CGIMP/README.md

 $ cd CGIMP
 ```

 * Pre-process your node and module data	into JSON format.
-Example files	are located in CGIMP/data.
+Example files	are located in CGIMP/data (these need to be gunziped prior to use!).
 To minimize configuration within the browser, you can replace the data in these files with your own while retaining the names.
 Example python scripts for data processing are also provided.

 * Build the Docker container:
 ```